 What is anemia?

-Anemia means your blood has too little hemoglobin (HE-muh-glo-bin).
-Hemoglobin is the part of the red blood cell (RBC) that carries the oxygen your body uses.
+When you don’t have enough healthy red blood cells, you have a condition called anemia.
+This means your blood has too little hemoglobin, the part of the red blood cell (RBC) that carries oxygen to all the cells in your body.

 - Fast heart beat